turingschool-projects/dsst-summer/sessions/intro-to-html-2.md

 * Place the top nav of "supporters" in its hover state
 * Change the "flourish" logo in the headline to one of puppies

 [elements-panel]: /assets/elements-panel.png
 [find-in-html]: /assets/find-in-html.gif

+### Closing

+- Why is programming documentation important?
+- What are Chrome Dev Tools?
+Why do we use them?